causaest/onrbooks/rbooks-online-main.md

 04. Applied Machine Learning Using mlr3 in R, by Bernd Bischl, Raphael Sonabend, Lars Kotthoff, and Michel Lang: https://mlr3book.mlr-org.com/

-A guide to the mlr3 ecosystem which provides a generic, object-oriented, and extensible framework for regression, classification, and other machine learning tasks.
+This is the online version of the print book with the same title, which is about 350 pages long.
+The mlr3 ecosystem "provides a generic, object-oriented, and extensible framework for regression, classification, and other machine learning tasks".
+In general, mlr3 is more advanced than tidymodels.

 05. Deep R Programming, by Marek Gagolewski: https://deepr.gagolewski.com/